Trained staff are vital to your organisation's cyber resilience

 Free Guide: An Introduction to Cyber Security for Staff

-Ethical hackers at the Scottish Business Resilience Centre have developed a new staff cyber guide titled ‘An Introduction to Cyber Security’.
+Ethical hackers at the Cyber and Fraud Centre – Scotland have developed a new staff cyber guide titled ‘An Introduction to Cyber Security’.

 This guide will provide non-technical employees with an overview of cyber security’s best practices and how to spot common cyber threats.
 It also provides instructions on developing secure passwords and protecting accounts.
 This helpful guide can also be added to staff induction packs for new employees, not only to help organisations comply with ICO’s requirements but to also make people more aware of what cyber threats exist.